ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 it is not necessarily a topic that was in use recently.

-You can ask if the system is currently in a topic (meaning was there last volley) via `~`. if the topic is currently on the pending list, then the system will match the `~`.
-E.g.,
+You can ask if the system is currently in a topic (meaning was there last volley) via `~`.
+If the topic is currently on the pending list, then the system will match the `~`, e.g.,

     u: ( chocolate ~ ) I love chocolate ice cream.